How Snapchat is changing the nature of content marketing

 For years now marketers have preached the notion that content is king.
 Questions of how to increase customer engagement, how to remain relevant in a digital context and how to generate emotional connections with a brand all lead back to how well a marketer can master the art of crafting content.

 However, even accepting all of the above, which brands and platforms come to mind when you think of content?
 Blogs?
 Reddit?
 YouTube?
-It’s unlikely that at the top of this list would be Snapchat, the app that threw all conventional rules of the game out of the window and caused a stir among younger generations when it launched in 2011.
+It’s unlikely that at the top of this list would be Snapchat.
+Yet, it’s Snapchat that threw all conventional rules of the game out of the window.
+It’s caused a real stir among younger generations when it launched in 2011.
 Here, we show you how Snapchat is changing the nature of content marketing.

 Snapchat makes content?

-Yet despite Snapchat not being a marketer’s first thought when it comes to content, this is in fact the platform’s most recent foray into new marketing avenues.
+Snapchat is not typically a marketer’s first thought when it comes to content.
+However, content the platform’s most recent foray into new marketing avenues.

 Yesterday it was reported by multiple news agencies that Snapchat and NBCUniversal, one of the USA’s biggest media conglomerates and home to DreamWorks, Universal Pictures and NBC Sports, have joined forces to produce original content.

 AdWeek reported that the partnership would be ‘developing and producing original content in the form of scripted shows and other genres,’ and that in embarking on the venture ‘Snapchat is delving deeper into the world of original programming.’
-The Drum points out that this programming will be ‘made-for-mobile’ and builds upon Snapchat's early ventures into content creation, specifically with vertically-filmed shows like those featured on its Discover section recently.
+The Drum points out that this programming will be ‘made-for-mobile’.
+It builds upon Snapchat’s early ventures into content creation.
+Specifically, it’s looking at vertically-filmed shows like those featured on its Discover section recently.

 With a studio based in California, other commentators like TechCrunch have highlighted the fact that ‘this is the biggest move Snap [Snapchat’s parent company] has made yet in terms of producing and investing in original content.’
 The move is likely to allow more creative direction and autonomy of thought than simply teaming up with other content producers, thus representing a marked shift from Snapchat’s previous efforts.